-Through a lean and simplified funding model, the EIT will enhance the impact and contribution of KICs towards reaching the objectives of the Horizon Europe Programme.
+Through a lean and simplified funding model, the EIT shall enhance the impact of KICs and contribution of KICs towards reaching the objectives of the Horizon Europe Programme as well as incentivise commitment from KICs partners.
 In order to increase the value added of its support, the EIT will adapt its funding model.
 There are four main areas where the EIT will implement improvements.

-Firstly, the EIT will introduce a co-funding rate in order to increase the levels of private and public investments.
+Firstly, the EIT shall gradually reduce its funding rate for KIC added value activities in order to increase the levels of private and public investments.
 The adaptation of the funding model will facilitate the KICs in the transition towards financial sustainability.
 It will incentivise them to decrease gradually during the duration of the framework partnership agreements the share of EIT funding in their Business Plan while increasing the level of co-investment from non-EIT sources.
-Fixed decreasing co-funding rates will be applicable across phases of the entire KICs' life cycle (start-up, ramp-up, maturity, exit from the EIT grant) as presented below.
+Decreasing EIT funding rates for KIC added value activities will be applicable across phases of the entire KICs' life cycle (start-up, ramp-up, maturity, exit from the EIT grant) as presented below.